COMP2160-24s2/live-lecture-week8/README.md

-# live-lecture-week8
+# COMP2160 Week 8 Live Lecture

-COMP2160 Week 8 Live Lecture
+Demonstration of how to use Git when programming a Unity game with multiple developers.